 - Stay in your chair unless you are invited to move.

 - Please do not initiate conversation with the children.
 If a child greets you, respond appropriately of course, but do not seek to prolong the conversation.
 If they continue to speak to you, you can say, “I’m here to observe the children.”

-- The teachers may not be able to engage or answer questions, as they are working with children.
+- The Guides may be in a lesson or working with children and not be able to engage or answer questions.
 You will have time for questions after the observation.

-- A staff member will come to collect you after 15 or 20 minutes.
+- A staff member will come to collect you after 20-25 minutes.

 Some Things You Might Look for During Your Observation

 Settle into the observer’s chair and take a moment to get oriented.
 Notice how the classroom is

 organized – the practical life, sensorial, language, math, science, geography areas, the snack table, the

 easel, and so on.